-If you have problems in installation or use of a system containing a Reference 30k Booster, please call from a telephone next to your computer, where you can type and read the screen while talking to us.
+If you have problems in installation or use of a system containing a Reference 30k Booster, please call from a phone next to your computer, where you can type and read the screen while talking to us.

-We are happy to provide a reasonable level of free support for registered users of the Reference 30k Booster.
-Reasonable support includes telephone assistance covering the normal installation, use, and simple customization of a computerized system containing a Reference 30k Booster connected to a Windows®-compatible computer.
+We will be happy to provide a reasonable level of free support for registered users of the Reference 30k Booster.
+Reasonable support includes telephone assistance covering the normal installation, use and simple customization of a computerized system containing a Reference 30k Booster connected to a Windows® 7 or higher computer.

-A service contract that extends both the hardware warranty and software-update period is available at an additional charge.
+A service contract that extends both the hardware warranty and software update period is available at an additional charge.
 Software updates do not include software enhancements offered to our customers at additional cost.